DiegoMolinaF/simplerestapp/README.md

 The idea of the app is to have an Employee table that can be accessed via REST queries.

-This project was required to have table with the following structure:
+This project was required to have a table with the following structure:

 	Id     Char(3)
 	Name   Char(30)